cd2dot0/ANSI-C-exercises/README.md

 - [x] __Ex 7-9.__ Functions like `isupper` can be implemented to save space or to save time.
 Explore both possibilities. -> [Solution](https://github.com/cd2dot0/ANSI-C-exercises/blob/master/CH7-09-1.c)

 ## Chapter 8 - The UNIX System Interface
+Notes:
+- All solutions for the chapter were created for Windows systems.
+Yes, I know that this chapter was written for UNIX users, but with the proper libraries you can finish all exercises on Windows as well (I used CodeBlocks IDE for this purpose).
+- For Exercise 8-8, I gave two solutions: the first one is a function which is compatible with the code given in Section 8.6 of the book, and the second one is all new program with the Windows library.
+- The function morecore(), given in Section 8.7, requires a function sbrk().
+I used [sbrk implementation](https://github.com/emeryberger/Malloc-Implementations/blob/master/Heap-Layers/heaps/special/sbrk.c) for Win32 by Emery Berger.

+Exercises:
 - [x] __Ex 8-1.__ Rewrite the program `cat` from Chapter 7 using `read`, `write`, `open` and `close` instead of their standard library equivalents.
 Perform experiments to determine the relative speeds of the two versions. -> [Solution](https://github.com/cd2dot0/ANSI-C-exercises/blob/master/CH8-01-1.c)
 - [x] __Ex 8-2.__ Rewrite `fopen` and `_fillbuf` with fields instead of explicit bit operations.
 Compare code size and execution speed. -> [Solution](https://github.com/cd2dot0/ANSI-C-exercises/blob/master/CH8-02-1.c)
 - [x] __Ex 8-3.__ Design and write  `_flushbuf`, `fflush` and `fclose`. -> Solution: [_flushbuf(x,fp)](https://github.com/cd2dot0/ANSI-C-exercises/blob/master/CH8-03-1.c), [fflush(fp)](https://github.com/cd2dot0/ANSI-C-exercises/blob/master/CH8-03-2.c), [fclose(fp)](https://github.com/cd2dot0/ANSI-C-exercises/blob/master/CH8-03-3.c)